 Are you feeling stressed out or burnt out?
-Maybe it’s time to think about simplifying your life!
+Maybe it’s time to simplify your life!

 Does this sound like you?
 Are you tired of being tired?
 Do you feel like you are constantly running on a hamster wheel and getting nowhere?
 Then maybe it’s time to start simplifying your life.